syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/tooltip.md

 documentation: ug
 ---

+# Tooltip in ##Platform_Name## Stepper control

+The Stepper control supports tooltip to show additional information in the steps by setting the [ShowTooltip](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property.
+If enabled, the tooltip appears when the user hovers over the step such as the label or text.
+By default, the `ShowTooltip` property is `false`.

 # Tooltips in Stepper

 Improve user interaction and offer extra information with tooltips in the Stepper control.
 You can customize tooltips using the following properties: